Undergraduate grading guidelines

 Final Semester Grades

-Final grades are reported to the DEO for review using MAUI.
-After the DEO approves each class list, the grades are recorded on the student's permanent record and become available through the student's MyUI account.
+Final grades are reported to the Chair for review using MAUI.
+After the Chair approves each class list, the grades are recorded on the student's permanent record and become available through the student's MyUI account.

 - Final grades must be submitted by instructors (via MAUI) at least 24 hours before the final deadline, providing time for the DEO to review the grades.